Course

 • Evaluate strategies integral to health information management planning;

-• Analyze principles pertaining to health information access, use and disclosure and apply relevant health legislation;
+• Apply relevant legislation and principles pertaining to health information access, use, and disclosure;

-• Design an organizational information model, and establish data, content and documentation standards;
+• Design an organizational information model, including data, content, and documentation standards;

 • Compose policies and procedures that determine the access, use and disclosure of health data in compliance with Canadian health law;

-• Devise a model for the maintenance, retention and protection of health information;
+• Develop a model for the maintenance, retention, and protection of health information;

-• Construct a health information management lifecycle evaluation framework and determine appropriate metrics to be utilized at each stage of health information management.
+• Construct a health information management lifecycle evaluation framework including appropriate metrics to be utilized at each stage of health information management.

 Requisites